-- Contribution to Teia and Hic et Nunc defined by many different distribution parameters as layed out below
+- Contribution: Contribution to Teia and Hic et Nunc defined by many different distribution parameters as laid out below.

-- Additional voting reward for participating in the community vote about the overall token supply.
+- Additional voting reward: Reward for participating in the community vote about the overall token supply.

-650k Tokens are allocated as hDAO rewards, 300k Tokens are reserved for the Teia treasury (for fututre distribution(s) along with all unclaimed tokens) and 50k will be distributed between all wallets that participated in the community vote on total supply, adding up to 1 Million, the remaining supply is split up accoding to parameters layed out below in the Q&A section.
+650k Tokens are allocated as hDAO rewards, 300k Tokens are reserved for the Teia treasury (for future distribution(s) along with all unclaimed tokens), and 50k will be distributed among all wallets that participated in the community vote on the total supply, adding up to 1 Million.
+The remaining supply is split up according to parameters laid out below in the Q&A section.

 hDAO is a DAO token issued by hicetnuncLab2000 that was sold and distributed in the very early days of hicetnunc for trading activity on hicetnunc and sold via exchanges.
 The promised DAO that was supposed to be governed by hDAO was never realized, but hDAO was used for different things like curation or trading NFTs.

 There has been a lot of back and forth during our Token discussions on whether hDAO should be a factor in Teia's Token distribution.
 The agreement we have reached is that we see hDAO as an experiment around the early ideas of hicetnunc, which has laid the groundwork of Teia's code and inspired our core values and philosophy.
 Giving out Teia DAO tokens to hDAO holders is intended as a tribute to our roots in hicetnunc and as an acknowledgement of the support the spirit of hen has seen by people who still hold the tokens.

 There will be a 1:1 reward of Teia Tokens for hDAO Tokens.